How to Get a French Passport

 • Your original birth certificate

-• Your current passport and any other valid identification
+• Your current passport and other valid ID

-• Proof of address in France (e.g., recent utility bills, rental contract)
+• Proof of address in France, such as recent utility bills or a rental contract

-• Financial documents, such as your last three years of tax returns and proof of stable income
+• Financial documents, including your last three years of tax returns and proof of stable income

-Crucially, any documents not in French must be translated by a sworn translator (traducteur assermenté) and may require an apostille for authentication.
-Start this early, as it can take time.
+Any document not in French has to be translated by a sworn translator (traducteur assermenté) and may need an apostille to be accepted.
+Start this early.
+It often takes longer than the rest of the process.

-Step 3: Submitting Your Application and Attending the Interview
+Step 3: Submitting Your Application and the Interview

-• Why do you want to become a French citizen?
+• Why do you want to become French?

 • What are the core values of the French Republic?
 (Liberté, Égalité, Fraternité)

-• Can you name a few key figures or events from French history?
+• Can you name some key figures or events from French history?

 The standard requirement is five years of “habitual and continuous” residency.
-This means France must be your primary home, not just a place you visit.
+France has to be your primary home, not somewhere you visit.
 Short trips abroad are fine, but long absences can reset the clock.
-However, there are exceptions!
-If you’ve completed a degree from a French university, this period can be reduced to just two years.
-Most long-stay visas and residence permits (cartes de séjour) for work, family, or business count toward this total.
+There are exceptions: if you hold a French higher-education diploma, usually at Master’s level, the period can drop to two years.
+Most long-stay visas and residence permits (cartes de séjour) for work, family, or business count toward the total.

 Demonstrating Financial Stability and Good Character

-France needs to see that you are self-sufficient.
-You’ll have to provide proof of stable and regular income, such as employment contracts, tax returns, or business records.
-Beyond finances, you must demonstrate “good character.”
-This involves a clean criminal record (both in France and abroad) and showing that you respect the core values of the French Republic, such as liberty, equality, and secularism (laïcité).
+France needs to see that you can support yourself.
+You’ll provide proof of stable, regular income through employment contracts, tax returns, or business records.
+Beyond money, you have to show “good character,” which means a clean criminal record in France and abroad and respect for the core values of the Republic, including liberty, equality, and secularism (laïcité).

 Common Challenges and How to Get Expert Help